๐Ÿง ๐Ÿ’›

 Everyone was busy.
 No one noticed.

-A classroom full of children working.
-In the corner, one child sits with slumped posture, pencil still, looking downward.
-No one has looked up from his own work.
+A classroom full of students working.
+In the corner, one student sits with slumped posture, pencil still, looking downward.
+No one has looked up from their own work.

 Benne Hart Says: